 The Town of Stockbridge, acting through its Town Administrator, invites sealed bids from contractors approved by the Massachusetts Department of Transportation for the Church Street Paving and Related Work.
-Plans and specifications are available electronically starting Wednesday, January 16, 2019 at 2:00 pm by with on until 2:00pm Thursday February 14, 2019 at which time they will be publicly opened and read aloud.
+Plans and specifications are available electronically starting Wednesday, January 16, 2019 at 2:00 pm by email request with company name until 2:00pm Thursday February 14, 2019 at which time they will be publicly opened and read aloud.
 See itemized proposal with special provisions for additional submittal requirements.